-By inter-connecting hundreds of business applications, solutions such as Squaretalk enable organizations to leverage the benefits of each of them and creating a bespoke hub for business process outsourcing services around the world.
+By inter-connecting hundreds of business applications, solutions such as Squaretalk enable organizations to leverage the benefits of each of them and create a bespoke hub for business process outsourcing services around the world.
 Through these services, companies can enjoy the advantages of workplace flexibility and the automation of time-consuming bulk messages while also promoting increased interaction with direct customers.

 2020 surely has been one of the most eventful years in recent times.
 Technologically advanced solutions have supported many businesses through interesting times and helped them discover how unforeseen challenges can be turned into an opportunity for growth.

 As we brace ourselves for yet another momentous era of business, we acknowledge that the current remote/hybrid model is bound to stand the test of time.
-Post-pandemic, the world is likely to experience another shift from a work-from-home to work-from-anywhere distributed workforce.
-Regardless, contact center solutions are bound to keep playing a strategic role in customer satisfaction and, ultimately, company’s ROI.
+Post-pandemic, the world is likely to experience another shift from a work-from-home to a work-from-anywhere distributed workforce.
+Regardless, contact center solutions are bound to keep playing a strategic role in customer satisfaction and, ultimately, the company’s ROI.